-The Risk Appetite Framework integrates the Bank's and the Banking Group's risk appetite determination process in line with the EBA's requirements, harmonising with the Bank's lending policy, strategy, capital and liquidity planning, and the internal capital adequacy assessment process (ICAAP) and internal liquidity adequacy assessment process (ILAAP).
+The Risk Appetite Framework integrates the Bank's and the Banking Group's risk appetite determination process in line with the EBA's requirements, harmonising with the Bank's lending policy, capital and liquidity planning, and the internal capital adequacy assessment process (ICAAP) and internal liquidity adequacy assessment process (ILAAP).

-The Risk Appetite Statement of 2022, set up on the basis of the Risk Appetite Framework, covers all material risk types of the Banking Group, the risks' target values (limits) and the Risk Appetite Statements The main features of the limits set up in the Statement are as follows:
+The Risk Appetite Statement of 2023, set up on the basis of the Risk Appetite Framework, covers all material risk types of the Banking Group, the risks' target values (limits) and the Risk Appetite Statements.
+The main features of the limits set up in the Statement are as follows:

-- cover the retail and non-retail portfolios of the entire group (including OTP Core and its subsidiaries), - include limits for forward-looking (vintage) and limits for high-risk segments in terms of credit risk, - profitability indicators are ROE, and vintage lending limits related to the NPV calculation, - there are liquidity, capital, leverage ratio and MREL indicators derived from the Recovery Plan, - a new indicator was developed for following the NPL portfolio that takes into account the NPL reduction plan and the plan-fact comparison of the portfolio, - manage sectoral risk in relation to the credit risk of the sectors, as well.
+- cover the retail and non-retail portfolios of the entire group (including OTP Core and its subsidiaries), - include limits for forward-looking (vintage) and limits for high-risk segments in terms of credit risk, - include quantitative limits for trading- and banking book activities, - profitability indicators are ROE, and vintage lending limits related to the NPV calculation, - there are liquidity, capital, leverage ratio and MREL indicators derived from the Recovery Plan, - operational risk tolerance is measured by loss limits, - there is indicator was developed for following the NPL portfolio that takes into account the NPL reduction plan and the plan-fact comparison of the portfolio, - manage sectoral risk in relation to the credit risk of the sectors, as well.